Daveads/github-commits-leaderboard/README.md

 # Just some weird obsession

-* piece of the puzzle
+* a piece of the puzzle.

+<< TODO>>
+* run asynchronously
+* code refactoring
+* Then beat the board

+NOTE :: The major idea of this is to get commited...

+Usernames :: This are mostly people i find interesting...